 If you need a doctor, a dentist, a psychologist, or a chiropractor, the following medical centers will be able to assist you in English (please check their sites for office hours and locations):

 For emergencies or specialized needs, the general hospital in Siena is the Ospedale Santa Maria alle Scotte, tel.
 0577-585-111.
 It’s just outside the city center, behind the railway station.

-If you need a doctor in Siena, a medical office conveniently located is the Studio Medico Siena Centro in via di Pantaneto 105, a four-minute walk from your residence.
+If you need a doctor in Siena, the Studio Medico Siena Centro in via di Pantaneto 105 is conveniently located, just a four-minute walk from your residence.
 It is open Monday to Friday, 11:00 AM to 7:00 PM.